12 unforgettable experiences to enjoy in Indonesia

 6. Make your own silver ring in Bali

-It's an activity that we hadn't really planned... and that turned into A real highlight of our trip.
+It’s an activity we hadn’t really planned… and it ended up becoming one of the highlights of our trip.

-We met Made, a Balinese jewelry maker with a heart on his hands.
-He welcomes you to his small workshop, guides you step by step, and above all, he takes the time.
+We met Made, a Balinese jewelry artisan with a heart of gold.
+He welcomes you into his small workshop, guides you step by step, and most importantly, he really takes his time with you.

-You choose your design, you shape your ring, you polish it, and in the end, you leave with a unique piece of jewelry, made by you, for you.
+You choose your design, shape the ring yourself, polish it, and in the end, you leave with a unique piece of jewelry made by you, for you.

-It's the perfect kind of experience to do as a couple, or to give as a gift.
+It’s the kind of experience that’s perfect to do as a couple, or even to gift someone.

-And really, Do not hesitate to go see Made : it's one of the most beautiful encounters we've ever had... and you'll leave with a memory that's much more precious than a magnet made in China 🙈 (I'm the first to buy them).
+And honestly, don’t hesitate to visit Made.
+He’s one of the nicest people we’ve met during our travels… and you’ll leave with a souvenir way more special than a made in China magnet 🙈 (even though I’m the first one to buy them).

 {{divider}}